dmgoncal/omics2flux/README.md

-# Omics2Flux
+# ML2Flux

-This project aims to predict metabolic fluxes from omics data with machine learning models (moving from a knowledge-driven toward a data-driven approach).
+## About

-To know more about this study, please contact:
+This project aims to predict metabolic fluxes from omics data with machine learning models.

-- Daniel Gonçalves, dmateusgoncalves@tecnico.ulisboa.pt
+## File/Content Description

-- Rafael Costa, rafael.s.costa@tecnico.ulisboa.pt
+## Citation
-- Rui Henriques, rmch@tecnico.ulisboa.pt
+This archive contains results, code and data utilized in the paper: "Predicting metabolic fluxes from omics data via machine learning: Moving from knowledge-driven towards data-driven approaches".
+Computational and Structural Biotechnology Journal (2023) | DOI: https://doi.org/10.1016/j.csbj.2023.10.002